spectrocloud/librarium/packages/docs/content/09-registries-and-packs/1-adding-a-custom-registry.md

 # VERIFICATION OF THE INSTALLATION PENDING!

-# Create a custom registry in Spectro Cloud SaaS
+# Create a custom registry on the Tenant Console

 Once the deployment of the registry server is complete, configure it with the tenant console as follows:-

-1. Sign in to the Spectro Cloud console as a tenant admin.
-Go to Admin -> Settings -> Pack Registries.
+1. As a tenant administrator, navigate to Admin -> Settings -> Pack Registries.
 1. Click on "Add new Pack Registry" and provide the registry name, endpoint and user credentials.
 1. Click on "Confirm" once the details are filled.